Permafrost/Tundra/README.md

 * `$namespace` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
+* `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
+Defaults to [UTF-8].
 * `$schema` is the fully-qualified name of the parsing schema to use when parsing `$content` as [XML] or Flat File content, and can have the following values: